DongzeHE/scpca-docs/docs/sce_file_contents.md

 altExp(sce, "CITEseq")
 ```

-Within this, the main expression matrix is again found in the `counts` assay and the normalized expression matrix is again found in the `logcounts` assay.
+Within this, the main expression matrix is again found in the `counts` assay and the normalized expression matrix is found in the `logcounts` assay.
 For each assay, each column corresponds to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponds to an antibody derived tag (ADT).
 Column names are again cell barcode sequences and row names are the antibody targets for each ADT.